isomerpages/singapore-customs-old/_businesses/09-customs-schemes-licences-framework/09d-bonded-truck-scheme.md

 **6)** **What is definition of the term "non-homogenous goods" in the qualifying criteria?**

-As a guide, the term “non-homogenous goods” is defined as “more than 10 different types of goods of different HS Codes”, where declaring all details in individual transhipment permit for each good would pose a challenge to a company.
+As a guide, the term “non-homogenous goods” is defined as “more than 10 different types of goods of different Harmonised System (HS) Codes”, where declaring all details in individual transhipment permit for each good would pose a challenge to a company.

 **7)** **Why must a company with no established cargo volume submit an External Auditor’s (EA) report to Customs before its TradeFIRST renewal? **

-An external Auditor’s report is to be submitted before the TradeFIRST renewal of the BTS licence in the 3rd year for a company with no established cargo volume.
-This is to ascertain that the goods values and volumes provided by the company when it applied to Customs to qualify for the BTS initially have been realised by the 3rd year.
+An EA’s report is to be submitted before the TradeFIRST renewal of the BTS licence in the third year for a company with no established cargo volume.
+This is to ascertain that the goods values and volumes provided by the company when it applied to Customs to qualify for the BTS initially have been realised by the third year.
 Failure to meet the provided goods values and volumes may result in the non-renewal of the licence.

 **8)** **Why do I need to have a robust system to track-and-trace goods, enabling an end-to-end oversight of mails and goods?**